-1. Provide the total number of nursing students originally admitted to the class(es) that completed the program during October 1, and September 30,

-2. From the total number of nursing students identified in #1 how many students left the program between the period of October 1, and September 30,
+- 1. Provide the total number of nursing students originally admitted to the class(es) that completed the program during October 1, 2013 and September 30, 2014 - 2.
+Provide the total number of students who did not complete the program between October 1, 2013 and September 30, 2014

-Number of Persons Leaving For Each Reason Listed Below

 Academic Failure

 Financial

 Change In Career Goals

 Health

 Relocation

 Other Please Specify

-Were any of these students readmitted to the program?
+Were any of these stude nts readmitted to the program?

-□Yes □No
+□Yes □ No

-If yes, indicate how many and to which class?
+If yes, indicate how man y and to which class?

 Class of Next Year 0

 Class of TwoPlus Year 0

 Current Class 0

-STUDENT DEMOGRAPHICS:

-Gender of graduates - Optional Percent of graduates (Total needs to be 100%)

-Female: И

-Male:

-Racial/Ethnic distribution Of graduates - Optional Percent of graduates (Total needs to be 100%)

-American Indian/Alaskan Native лл

-Asian

-Native Hawaiian/Pacific Islander

-Black

-Hispanic

-White

-Other/Unknown

-Please indicate the number of stu dents who speak the following languages fluently?

-Please indicate the number of students who speak the following languages fluently?
-(This does not have to equal the total student population)
+STUDENT DEMOGRAPHICS: Gender of graduates - Optional Percent of graduates (Total needs to be 100%) Female: Male: Racial/Ethnic distribution Of Percent of graduates (Total needs to be 100%) graduates - Optional American Indian/Alaskan Native Asian Native Hawaiian/Pacific Islander Black Hispanic White Other/Unknown Please indicate the number of students who speak the following languages fluently?
+(This does not have to equal the total student population) Spanish Italian German French Russian Chinese Vietnamese Other (Specify) What percent of your student population speak English as a secondary language?
+Please check the appropriate percentage: <=0-10% <=11-20% <=21-30%

-Spanish

-Italian

-German

-French

-Russian

-Chinese

-Vietnamese

-Other (Specify)

-What percent of your student population speak English as a secondary language?
-Please check the appropriate percentage: